 Attic insulation comes in a few forms.
 Fiberglass, cellulose, denim, and spray foam are all materials that homeowners and attic cleaning professionals use to insulate the attic space.
-Efficiency and pricing will vary material to material.
+Efficiency and pricing will vary from material to material.
 While fiberglass is a staple in the insulation market, spray foam is becoming more and more popular due to its ability to expand into holes and form air-tight seals that greatly increase energy efficiency.
 Due to its recycled nature, denim insulation has a following, as well.

 Among these materials, closed-cell spray foam—the insulation that provides an air-tight seal—has a higher price point.
-Homeowners pay more up front for this insulation, but over months and years the energy savings will continue to add up.
+Homeowners pay more upfront for this insulation, but over months and years, the energy savings will continue to add up.